UK and EU student tuition fees and maintenance loans - eligibility and amounts

 For students who are in the UK, the dates of your placement should be included in the letter sent by the University to your loan provider confirming that your placement is a special case.

-The Course Abroad Form or the placement confirmation letter needs to be completed with accurate dates for the periods of study or work, taking account of public and national holidays when the organisation where you are on placement will be closed, and periods of vacation when you would not be expected to be in attendance.
+The Course Abroad Form or the placement confirmation letter needs to be completed with accurate dates for the periods of study or work, taking account of public and national holidays (i.e. Christmas/New Year and Easter) when you would not be expected to be in attendance/working.
 Your loan provider will deem your placement to be under the threshold for extra weeks funding if you only provide dates for the start and end of the year, and they will not assess you for extra weeks.
 They will expect to see three terms or periods of work with breaks in December/January and March/April.
 For students on study abroad in Japan and China, they will expect to see two periods of study, corresponding to the semester dates of the host institution, with a break in February/March (i.e. at the academic year end).

 The same Course Abroad Form is used to calculate long course funding and for the purposes of claiming the Travel Grant.